annoyedb/lancer-alternative-sheets/README.md

 It is designed to be a player-facing sheet that provides all of the functionality carried over from the original sheet, providing an immersive and convenient way to interact with the Lancer system, and a simple-to-understand responsive layout.

-While the main goal was to provide aesthetic alternative sheets to the Lancer system, there are some functional features included as well:
+While the main goal was to provide aesthetic alternative sheets to the Lancer system, there are many functional features included as well:

 * per-sheet sheet configuration/customization
 * reminders on ruling for statuses, stats, and some actions; useful for new players in particular
 * view/remove applied status effects
 * run/add/remove macros to the sheet
 * 'action log' that filters the sheet actor's actions into their own log
-* some stand-in implementations for features yet to be added by the system (e.g. counter display, some send-to-chat functions on various things)
+* counter/clock display on talents, core bonuses, and frame traits
+* more detailed send-to-chat for various Lancer items (such as weapons and NPC features)
+* configure and display bond, token, and actor art separately (also supports animated token display in the sheets)

 In addition to the above:
 * player mech sheets display some useful pilot sheet items such as core bonuses and pilot talents.